US warns on flare-up in Ukraine 'crisis'

 "The conflict in eastern Ukraine is not an organic civil war," she said.

-Kurt Volker, a US diplomat tasked with soothing the conflict, also warned against international complacency in a speech at the Atlantic Council, a think tank in Washington, the same day.
+Kurt Volker, a US diplomat tasked with handling the conflict, also warned against international complacency in a speech at the Atlantic Council, a think tank in Washington, the same day.

 "A lot of people think that this has somehow turned into a sleepy, frozen conflict and it's stable and now we have … a ceasefire," he said.